UWSysLab/marvin-art/README.md

 `fastboot flashall` as recommended in the [instructions][flashing-aosp] on the AOSP website.
-Otherwise, you can copy the `.img` files from the `out/target/product/[product-name]` directory of the AOSP source tree and manually flash them onto your device using the version `fastboot` that comes with the Android SDK.
+Otherwise, you can copy the `.img` files from the `out/target/product/[product-name]` directory of the AOSP source tree and manually flash them onto your device using the version of `fastboot` that comes with the Android SDK.

 [downloading-aosp]: https://source.android.com/setup/build/downloading